Somewhere Only We Know: Music video

-This video was shot on 29 May 2004 in Hollywood, California, and directed by The Saline Project.
-The song kicks off and Keane are playing a gig on the stage with a photograph of a forest behind them.
-Soon, the photograph becomes real, and Keane are playing in the forest it represents.
-After the chorus, the forest becomes a city, and buildings start to grow.
-In the last chorus, it starts raining before converting into a forest again.
-The forest disappears, and then Keane are playing again on the stage.

 Cover art

 The cover art, designed by Madefire and Alex Lake, represents maple leaves falling, as on the music video.
 It also relates to the themes of the B-sides, "Walnut Tree" and "Snowed Under".
 Although neither of these songs appear on the Hopes and Fears album, they are relatively well known due to live performances and soundtracks.
 The letters reading "KEANE" are also in the background, featuring the red leaves.

+Live performances

+Keane's signature song, the group have played "Somewhere Only We Know" at many concerts, including at Live 8 in Hyde Park, London, along with the single "Bedshaped", in 2005, and at Glastonbury in 2024.